MontiCore/monticore/docs/Languages.md

 The different development stati for grammars are explained [**here**](../00.org/Explanations/StatusOfGrammars.md).

-The list covers the language grammars to be found in the several `MontiCore` projects, such as `cd4analysis/cd4analysis` usually in folders like `src/main/grammars/` organized in packages `de.monticore.cd`.
+This list contains the language grammars found in the `MontiCore` projects, such as `cd4analysis/cd4analysis`.
+They are usually contained in project folders like `src/main/grammars/` and organized in packages like `de.monticore.cd` (which amounts to a deeply nested directory structure).
 MontiCore projects are hosted at

 * [`https://git.rwth-aachen.de/monticore`](https://git.rwth-aachen.de/monticore),